levon003/levon003.github.io/_posts/2024-04-16-incontext-learning.md

 where _p_(_T_) is the prior probability of task _T_ and 𝔼<sub>σ ~ λ<sub><i>T</i></sub></sub> is estimated using δ(_T_, σ).
 I'm quite confused by their notational choices, so some of those details may be wrong.
+They play a little fast and loose with the distinction between a term and an in-context example (which is a sequence of terms) in this formulation; for example, they assume that a Bayesian update only occurs after each in-context _example_ is processed, not after each _term_ is processed.
+They resolve this confusion later in the paper by reformulating their law in terms of a scoring matrix.

+Ultimately, the work is still preliminary.
+Arora et al. summarize their view:

+>We believe that our results strengthen the claim that LLMs perform Bayesian inference, but do not necessarily prove it.
+We note that previous works claiming that LLMs are theoretically Bayesian prove their claims on toy models that vastly simplify the complexity of natural language and web-scale pretraining data; it’s possible that actual web-scale Bayesian reasoning is beyond the capacity of current LLMs, but they still may behave approximately Bayesian, explaining the success of our scaling law.